-The General Assembly approved the new structure in Resolution 72/266 on July 5, 2018, and it came into effect on January 1, 2019.
+4 The General Assembly approved the new structure in Resolution 72/266 on July 5, 2018, and it came into effect on January 1, 2019.

-Comprehensive benefits data on the implementation of the UN reforms is expected to be made public by the UN Secretariat in the second quarter of 2020 and will form the basis of the secretary-general's report on the implementation of the reforms to be submitted to the General Assembly during its seventy-fifth session.
+5 Comprehensive benefits data on the implementation of the UN reforms is expected to be made public by the UN Secretariat in the second quarter of 2020 and will form the basis of the secretary-general's report on the implementation of the reforms to be submitted to the General Assembly during its seventy-fifth session.

-UN General Assembly and Security Council, Uniting Our Strengths for Peace: Politics, Partnership and People-Report of the High-Level Independent Panel on Peace Operations, UN Doc.
+6 UN General Assembly and Security Council, Uniting Our Strengths for Peace: Politics, Partnership and People-Report of the High-Level Independent Panel on Peace Operations, UN Doc.
 A/70/95-S/2015/446, June 17, 2015, para.
 314.

-UN Secretariat, Delegation of Authority in the Administration of the Staff Regulations and Rules and the Financial Regulations and Rules-Secretary-General's Bulletin, UN Doc.
+7 UN Secretariat, Delegation of Authority in the Administration of the Staff Regulations and Rules and the Financial Regulations and Rules-Secretary-General's Bulletin, UN Doc.
 ST/SGB/2019/2, December 17, 2018.

 Figure 1.
-Delegation of authority before the management reform certain limitations.
+Delegation of authority before and after the management reform certain limitations.
 HoM are not allowed to shift funds between budget groups (i.e., those allocated for expenses related to military and police personnel, civilian personnel, and operational costs) without the prior approval of the controller, who ultimately determines whether there is a need to request additional resources from member states.
 Several field personnel see this requirement for advance consultations as defeating the purpose of delegating authority to HoM.
-However, they agreed that HoM should not shift funds for the sole purpose of committing them before the end of the budget year and should provide a robust operational argument to avoid perceptions that the General Assembly.
+However, they agreed that HoM should not shift funds for the sole purpose of committing them before the end of the budget year and should provide a robust operational argument to avoid perceptions that largely been welcomed, though many field personnel think they do not go far enough.